 Reflect, Recover, Renew: Creating a Shared Vision for Somerset's VCSE

-The Covid-19 pandemic has brought unprecedented change to people and communities worldwide, and Somerset is no exception.
+The Covid-19 pandemic brought unprecedented change to people and communities worldwide, and Somerset is no exception.
 What is marked, however is the way in which Somerset’s voluntary, community, and social enterprises (VCSEs) stepped up to the challenge.
 As many other services closed their doors, VCSE sector organisations mobilised to provide practical, emotional, and social support across Somerset.

 As one participant put it; "We were metaphorically ‘holding the baby’ during the pandemic while lots of other agencies stopped operating and closed.
 We became the last post of support to people in the community.”